erickhun/blog/content/posts/nuxt3-and-firebaseui-template.md

 **Firebase and Firebase UI** :

 - Firebase gives you a nice UI to manager your users
+- Implement directly the usual user signup flow such as confirming emails, password hash without you having to do anything
 - Generous [free tiers with the Spark plan](https://firebase.google.com/pricing), up to 50k Monthly Active Users!
 - FirebaseUI gives you [web](https://github.com/firebase/firebaseui-web), [iOS](https://github.com/firebase/firebaseui-ios), and [Android](https://github.com/firebase/firebaseui-android) libraries to eliminate boilerplate code